 - Cover and refrigerate until completely cooled, at least 4 hours or overnight.

-- Strain peaches, adding liquid into custard mixture.
+- Strain peaches, reserving liquid.
+Mix liquid into cooled custard mixture.

 - Place custard into an automatic ice cream maker.
 Follow directions for ice cream maker.